MailTape/MailTape-v1/_posts/2017-09-03-limperatrice.md

 _M_: **"** Iconic Japanese producer, Cornelius give us a sweet and bitter melody with an hypnotic slowness. _"If You're Here"_ is a piece of exploring music, which cradles our lazy imagination. **"**

 ## Haruomi Hosono & Friends - The Last Paradise
 _M_: **"** Haruomi Hosono is one of the magicians from The Yellow Magic Ochestra, cultissim and luxurious japanese funk band.
-His solo career is as messy as his past band, but it allway gives birth to little wonders.
-"The Last Paradise" is a condensed of Polynesia recorded in a tokyoite basement.
+His solo career is as messy as his past band, but it allway gives birth to little wonders. _"The Last Paradise"_ is a condensed of Polynesia recorded in a tokyoite basement.
 Perfect for the end of summer.**"**

 ## Steve Monite - Only You (Frankie Francis Disco Jam edit)
 _M_: **"** 30 years ago, Nigerian funk should have rules dancefloors all around the world.
 Steve Monite and Bibi Mascel should have be next to the king of pop.
-Out in 1984, _"Only you"_ is an timeless diamond that Frankie Francis (sofrito) has polished without loosing it devastating groove.**"**
+Out in 1984, _"Only you"_ is an timeless diamond that Frankie Francis [(Sofrito)](http://www.sofrito.co.uk/) has polished without loosing it devastating groove.**"**

 <p id="outroduction">That's all for today.
-Thanks for listening and much love and thanks to L'Impératrice for her selection and microqlima records for our historic partnership !
-Thanks to Celestin for the illustration and Daisy for her prose !
+Thanks for listening and much love and thanks to [L'Impératrice](https://www.facebook.com/Je.Suis.Imperatrice/) for her selection and [microqlima records](https://www.facebook.com/microqlima/?fref=ts) for our historic partnership !
+Thanks to [Camille Celestin](https://www.facebook.com/bravocamo) for the illustration and Daisy for her wonderful prose !
 See you next week folks. </p>